 We believe in communication with people, in human – centered design and C4D strategies.

-We are a German-African-Indian team of professionals from different backgrounds and are working together in Transcultural Design Consultancy International.
+We are a German-African-Indian team of professionals from different backgrounds and are collaborating and working together in Transcultural Design Consultancy International.
 Since each team member holds a different role, our team has diverse and complementary perspectives.

 We, as transcultural designers, activists and writers, photographers, video makers and economists are aware that it is not only the tools themselves that create good communication, but rather a rich and theoretically informed understanding of the political, social and cultural contexts in which media and communications interventions occur.
 Human-centred design is at the heart of our work, as a problem-solving process that begins with understanding the human factors and context surrounding a challenge.
 Most of all it is sharing ideas and knowledge with participants and gaining an understanding of the needs and behaviours of the participants which guide us how to design the right tools.
 C4D, Communication for Development, lies at the heart of sustainable development.
 It is part science, part craft and design, its multidisciplinary nature draws on aspects of anthropology, sociology, psychology and the behavioural sciences.
 Its implementation depends on strategy, creativity, innovation and an understanding of communication design and its tools, which evolve around the perceptions, attitudes and behaviours of the user.

 Sabina von Kessel (South Africa, Germany), designer, photographer, film maker and lecturer, is the creative and strategic head of the team.
 Originally from Germany, she lived more than a decade in India, before she migrated to South Africa and worked in several African countries.
 She has 30 plus years of international experience in the design of communication strategies and products in the non-profit sector.
 She has conceptualised and led strategic communication campaigns for a variety of clients in multilateral international environments.
 Her interest lies in a human-centered approach to design, applying theories and strategies of Social and Behaviour Change Communication.
 She is interested in investigating the perceptions, attitudes and behaviours of users to gain more of an understanding how innovative technologies could be applied to empower people.
 How to communicate using images and how images are perceived by people in different cultures and illiterate communities is another of her interest.
+At present she studies ComDev (MA) in Malmö University.
+Here is the blog with posts about Big Data-Challenges or Chances in Development?

 Warren Lodge (Life Brand, South Africa) has worked in the corporate world with the biggest advertising agencies and on the world’s biggest brands.
 During his part-time post-grad studies at Vega, he realised the power brands have to change behaviour and influence culture.
 Warren works on brands driving social change.
 In 2013, LIFEbrand was born.
 Since then, Life Brand breathed life into over 70 brands in the non-profit, social enterprise, CSI, education arenas, helping to amplify and accelerate their positive impact in the world.